jordyorel/orus_vscode_extention/README.md

 ## Color Theme
 This release bundles a `Orus Rust-Python` theme with colors inspired mostly by Rust but borrowing touches from Python themes.
 Activate it from the VS Code theme picker to get consistent highlighting across your Orus files.

+## Troubleshooting

+If you encounter issues like white text in long code sections or other syntax highlighting problems, please see the [Troubleshooting Guide](./TROUBLESHOOTING.md).